 Your hearing aid will be checked to ensure that it is in good working order and that it is providing sufficient amplification for your current hearing loss.
 It may be necessary to adjust your hearing aid settings or provide you with a new hearing aid if required.
 To program a hearing aid to your hearing loss, a number of measurements are often performed.
 A thin soft tube will be inserted into your ear canal, enabling the audiologist to measure a series of sounds within your ear.
 You will be required to sit facing a speaker whilst these sounds are played.
 The audiologist will make prescriptive adjustments to the hearing aid and then discuss your opinions regarding sound quality.
 Further adjustments can be made for your personal preference.
 If a different model of hearing aid has been prescribed, the audiologist will demonstrate and explain how to operate the new hearing aid.

-If you have any questions for the audiologist, do not hesitate in asking them at your appointment.
+If you have any questions, please ask the audiologist at your appointment.

 How do I prepare for the appointment?